sixteen-b-liability-calculator/comp521-mirror/README.md

 Running/Testing locally
 ----------------------------

-Note: not all of the features will work on local machines.
+Note: not all of the features will work on local machines due to database and server dependencies.
 Go to http://16b.law.unc.edu/ to see the finished product.

 To clone the repo: